jsreport/docs/docs/pdf-utils.md

 {{:~root.$pdf}}
 ```
 ## Append and prepend
 These two operations are straight forward.
 It is typically used to concatenate multiple heterogeneous reports into one.
-This fills the limitation of the pdf recipes which typically doesn't allow to have for example one page in portrait orientation and the second in landscape.
+This fills the limitation of the pdf recipes which typically doesn't allow to have for example one page in portrait orientation and the second in the landscape.
 The solution is to create one append operation producing portrait pdf and one producing landscape.

 ## Merge
 The merge operation can be expressed as putting two transparent documents/papers on each other.
 This opens various use cases and possibilities.
 The merge can be used for example to add a watermark to every page.
-This requires an extra template with positioned and transparent image in the middle.
-The merge operation with such template puts the image on every page of the parent pdf.
+This requires an extra template with a positioned and transparent image in the middle.
+The merge operation with such a template puts the image on every page of the parent pdf.

 The header scenario works the similar way.
 It is only required the header has already enough space in the parent template.
 This is typically done using margin settings provided by the recipe.
-This way the header can be positioned to the top, bottom or even rotated to the side.
+This way the header can be positioned to the top, bottom, or even rotated to the side.

 The merge operation includes three additional parameters.
 - **merge whole documents**: if true, the operation will invoke rendering of the specified template and merge the whole pdf output into the current pdf, otherwise it also renders specified template but it takes just the first pdf page and merge it to every page of the current pdf
 - **render for every page**: if true, the operation invokes rendering of the specified template for every pdf page (**slow**), otherwise it is invoked just once and the single output is merged
 - **merge to front**: if true, the pdf produced by the operation is merged to the front layer, otherwise it is merged to the background

 With `merge whole documents` enabled, the header template development requires more code but the resulting template has better performance.
-Such header template typically needs to iterate over all pages and add header with a page break.
+Such a header template typically needs to iterate over all pages and add a header with a page break.
 The output pdf then includes just headers which can be in one chunk merged into the current pdf.
 See this demonstrated on the [following example](https://playground.jsreport.net/w/admin/Wy6stA8t).

 ### Input data
 In case the merge operation includes `render for every page` attribute the input data includes additionally `$pdf.pageNumber` and `$pdf.pageIndex`.